boersmamarcel/jupyterhub-kubernetes-spawner/README.md

-# jupyterhub-kubernetes-spawner
+# Kubernetes spawner for JupyterHub
-Kubernetes spawner for JupyterHub
+See https://github.com/GoogleCloudPlatform/gke-jupyter-classroom for a working example